Milad-Akarie/auto_route_library/auto_route/README.md

  // the navigation is paused until resolver.next() is called with either
  // true to resume/continue navigation or false to abort navigation
      if(authenitcated){
-       // if user is autenticated we continue resolver.next(true);
+       // if user is authenticated we continue resolver.next(true);
       }else{
          // we redirect the user to our login page